-- Step 5 If using a second ISE server for failover, identify the Secondary ISE pxGrid Node using its host name or IPv4 address. - a.
-Provide the secondary ISE pxGrid Node Certificate.
+- Step 5 If you are using a second ISE/ISE-PIC server for failover, identify its Primary Admin Node using its host name or IPv4 address and provide the following information on the Secondary ISE pxGrid Node tab on the Web Security appliance using its host name or IPv4 address. - a) Provide the secondary ISE pxGrid Node Certificate.